This post is also available in: Français (French) Deutsch (German) 日本語 (Japanese)

 To calculate the total capacitance of capacitors in parallel, we simply add up the values.

 However, suppose the capacitors are connected in series.
 In that case, their capacitance values are first inverted, then added, and then reciprocated again, just like we calculate resistors’ resistance in parallel.

 Electronic components come in different types of packages, and the main ones are through-hole and SMD.
 You can fix through-hole parts on breadboards and protoboards since they have long conducting legs that can be easily inserted.
 That’s why they are called through-hole devices.
 On the other hand, Surface Mount Devices (SMD) are used on PCBs and electronic devices such as microcontroller boards.
 SMD components are usually much smaller than through-hole components and only occupy one side of the circuit board.
 Therefore, by using SMD components, you can design smaller designs.

 When you join multiple electronic components and connect them to an AC or DC power supply, you get a circuit.
 That doesn’t mean you start connecting circuit elements without knowing their power ratings, because that way, you will probably end up with an explosive situation.
 Formally speaking, a circuit is a combination of electronic components connected by conducting wires, where an electric current can flow.

 What does it take to build a simple electronic circuit?
 Do you need an engineering degree for that?
 Of course not!
 You can learn how to build a simple circuit in a few easy steps.

 First, you need to decide which power source you would use.
 After that, you need to select your circuit components and figure out how you will join them.

 Try this yourself.
-Use Fusion 360 to create this circuit and impress your friends and colleges on all your new-found knowledge on electronics design.
+Use Fusion 360 to create this circuit and impress your friends and colleagues with all your new-found knowledge of electronics design.
 Are you not using Fusion 360 yet?
 Download today.